cognitedata/reveal/react-components/src/architecture/concrete/exampleDomainObject/README.md

 We should now investigate how the mouse picking responds on this.
 Keep in mind that the general intersection is implemented in Reveal, not in this framework!

 The class above toggle the `depthTest` on all `PointDomainObject`s.
-In order get the current value of the `depthTest`, simply take the first it can find.
+In order get the current value of the `depthTest`, simply take the first visible it can find.
 This is done in the `getDepthTest()`.
 Create a file and copy this code.

 ```typescript
 export class ShowPointsOnTopCommand extends RenderTargetCommand {